Electricity sector in China: Coal power

-The think tank Carbon Tracker estimated the average loss was about US$4/MWh and that about 60% of power stations were cashflow negative in 2018 and 2019.

-In 2020 Carbon Tracker estimated that 43% of coal-fired plants were already more expensive than new renewables and that 94% would be by 2025.
-According to a 2020 analysis by Energy Foundation China, in order to keep warming to 1.5 degrees C coal plants without carbon capture must be phased out by 2045.
-A 2021 study estimated that all coal power plants could be shut down by 2040, by retiring them at the end of their financial lifetime.

 Hydropower

 Hydroelectricity is currently China's largest renewable energy source and the second overall after coal.

-China's installed hydro capacity in 2015 was 319 GW, up from 172 GW in 2009, including 23 GW of pumped storage hydroelectricity capacity.

-In 2015, hydropower generated 1,126 TWh of power, accounting for roughly 20% of China's total electricity generation.

-Due to China's insufficient reserves of fossil fuels and the government's preference for energy independence, hydropower plays a big part in the energy policy of the country.

-China's potential hydropower capacity is estimated at up to 600 GW, but currently, the technically exploitable and economically feasible capacity is around 500 GW.
-There is therefore the considerable potential for further hydro development.

-The country has set a 350 GW capacity target for 2020.
-Being flexible, existing hydropower can back up large amounts of solar and wind.

-Hydroelectric plants in China have relatively low productivity, with an average capacity factor of 31%, a possible consequence of rushed construction and the seasonal variability of rainfall.
-Moreover, a significant amount of energy is lost due to the need for long transmission lines to connect the remote plants to where demand is most concentrated.
+In 2021, China's total hydropower capacity reached 391 gigawatts (GW), an increase of 72 GW since 2015 when capacity stood at 319 GW.
+Of this increase, 20 GW was added in 2021.
+Hydropower accounted for approximately 16% of the country's installed power capacity and electricity generation.
+China represented about 29% of the world's total hydropower capacity and accounted for approximately 80% of global hydropower capacity additions in 2021.
+This includes both conventional and pumped-storage hydroelectricity, with most new developments concentrated in the western and southern regions.

+According to the Energy Transitions Commission's 2019 report, China 2050: A Fully Developed Rich Zero-Carbon Economy, China has an estimated hydropower potential of up to 660 gigawatts (GW), of which about 500 GW is considered technically and economically feasible.
+The report projects that by 2050, wind and solar will generate nearly 70% of China's electricity.

+In the first half of 2023, China's hydropower capacity factor dropped to 30.5%, its lowest since at least 2015, due to severe drought conditions that reduced water availability.
+Hydropower output fell by 23%, the largest decline among all electricity sources.
+Globally, hydropower generation declined by 8.5%.

 Although hydroelectricity represents the largest renewable and low greenhouse gas emissions energy source in the country, the social and environmental impact of dam construction in China has been large, with millions of people forced to relocate and large scale damage to the environment.

 Wind power

 With its large land mass and long coastline, China has exceptional wind resources: it is estimated China has about 2,380 GW of exploitable capacity on land and 200 GW on the sea.
-At the end of 2014, there was 114 GW of electricity generating capacity installed in China, more than the total nameplate capacity of China's nuclear power stations, (although capacity of wind power is not on par with capacity of nuclear power) and over the year 115,000 gigawatt-hours (GWh) of wind electricity had been provided to the grid.
+At the end of 2021 there was 329 GW of Wind power in China proving 655,000 gigawatt-hours (GWh) of wind electricity to the grid This contrast with the 114 GW of electricity generating capacity installed in China in 2014 (although capacity of wind power is not on par with capacity of nuclear power).
 In 2011, China's plan was to have 100 GW of wind power capacity by the end of 2015, with an annual wind generation of 190 terawatt-hours (TWh).

 China has identified wind power as a key growth component of the country's economy.